near/nearcore/docs/architecture/how/cross-shard.md

 Side comment: notice that receipt itself no longer has a ``signer`` field, but a ``predecessor_id`` one.
 ```

-Such receipt is magically (we'll explain this magic in a separate article) sent to the destination shard, where it can be executed.
+Such receipt is sent to the destination shard (we'll explain this process in a separate article) where it can be executed.

 ## 3. Gas refund.